NotAwesome2/scripts/README.md

 # scripts
-A selection of scripts, which may or may not be useful, for use with [Not Awesome Script](https://github.com/NotAwesome2/Not-Awesome-Script) plugin.
+A selection of scripts, which may or may not be useful, written for [Not Awesome Script](https://github.com/NotAwesome2/Not-Awesome-Script) plugin.